kaneki56/MNIST_NN/README.md

 # MNIST_NN
-Machine Learning Assignment for Neural Networks on MNIST Data
+Machine Learning Assignment for Neural Networks on MNIST Data, code for data reading from csv file